First lady Jill Biden to visit West Virginia

-HUNTINGTON — The first lady of the United States will visit West Virginia next week.
+HUNTINGTON — The first lady of the United States will visit West Virginia this week.

 According to an advisory from the White House, first lady Jill Biden will travel to West Virginia on Thursday, May 13.
 Additional information, including what part of the state she will visit and the reason for her trip, was unavailable and is expected to be released later.